-What measures are Oxford Bank taking to make sure your information is secure?
+What measures is Oxford Bank taking to make sure your information is secure?

 At Oxford Bank, we understand that protecting your personal information is a priority.
 That's why we are taking many various measures to make sure that we offer you the best and most updated information technology available.
 Check out what we are doing to make sure your information stays safe:

 - We use digital certificates to protect online banking sessions including the use of Extended Validation Certificates.
 For example, when you visit our online banking page your address bar will turn green and display the name Jack Henry & Associates, Inc.; this is our trusted vendor that hosts our online banking solution.

 - State-of-the-art firewalls and intrusion detection systems are in place that are monitored 24/7, 365 days a year